ant-design/ant-design-pro/src/components/Ellipsis/index.en-US.md

 ---
 title: Ellipsis
-subtitle: Ellipsis text
 cols: 1
 order: 10
 ---

-When the text is too long, the ellipsis automatically shortens it according to its length and the maximum number of lines.
+When the text is too long, the Ellipsis automatically shortens it according to its length or the maximum number of lines.

 ## API